Home Contact Us FAQ Links Race Results Archives

 Paynator (GB)

 br c 1791 (Trumpator - Sister to Fandango, by Mark Anthony).
 Sire Line Matchem.
 Family 18.
-Bred by Lord Clermont he was said to resemble his sire in looks although a bit more compact and to stand around 15.2 hands.
+Bred by Lord Clermont he was said to resemble his sire in looks although a bit more compact and he stood around 15.2 hands.
 His offspring were notable for their good legs and neat heads.
 He sired the Craven Stakes winner Offa's Dyke (b c 1807) and the stallion Dr. Syntax (br c 1811).

 Penelope (GB)